apache/iceberg/rest_docs/rest-catalog-v0.1-SNAPSHOT.md

 ```

-JSON data payload returned in a successful response body.
+JSON data payload returned in a successful response body

 ### Properties